 - Clicks take precedence over impressions.

-- Methods using deterministic 1:1 attribution (via unique identifiers/IDs) take precedence over methods using probabilistic (not 1:1) attribution, such as device fingerprint matching.
+- Methods using deterministic 1:1 attribution (via unique identifiers/IDs) take precedence over methods using probabilistic (not 1:1) attribution.

 - By ensuring Branch receives the necessary information (i.e. unique identifiers) to implement deterministic click attribution, we ensure not only accurate attribution for our clients but give the appropriate level of priority to all incoming clicks/impressions.